-In his book, “The High Sierra: Peaks, Passes, and Trails,” R. J. Secor refers to this mountain as “Golden Trout Crag,” and he mentions that there are sites for rock climbing on its southwest, north and east sides.
+R. J. Secor's book “The High Sierra: Peaks, Passes, and Trails” refers to this mountain as “Golden Trout Crag,” and mentions that there are sites for rock climbing on its southwest, north and east sides.
 But overall, this is not a craggy peak.
 It’s broad and sandy, with mostly Class 2 terrain.
-I believe SummitPost's Dave Daly correctly reckons that "Golden Trout Crag" refers to the prominent crag on the east side of Flat Top - the side closest to the Golden Trout Camp, which is just across Cottonwood Creek.
+I believe SummitPost's Dave Daly correctly reckons that "Golden Trout Crag" actually refers to the prominent crag on the east side of Flat Top - the side closest to the Golden Trout Camp, which is just across Cottonwood Creek.

 Flat Top is a wide, flat-topped (surprise!) mountain occupying space between Cottonwood Creek to the north and South Fork to the south.
 It is about 3.7 miles roughly southeast of Mt.
 Langley, and about 2.3 miles east of Cirque Peak.
 It is easily overlooked; popular trails go around it, leading to better known destinations such as the Cottonwood Lakes, Cirque Peak and Mt.
 Langley.